alibaba/bifrostui/packages/bui-core/src/Card/index.en-US.md

 ### Card Subtitle

-You can also use`subtitle`subtitle for card container placement.
+You can also set the subtitle of the card container through 'subtitle'.

 ```tsx
 import { Card, CardHeader, Stack } from '@bifrostui/react';